carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 {% include {{ site.snippets }}/13/statu_output.snip %}

 The best way to check our job's status is with `{{ site.sched.status }}`.
 Of course, running `{{ site.sched.status }}` repeatedly to check on things can be a little tiresome.
 To see a real-time view of our jobs, we can use the `watch` command. `watch` reruns a given command at 2-second intervals.
 This is too frequent, and will likely upset your system administrator.
-You can change the interval to a more reasonable value, for example 60 seconds, with the `-n 60` parameter.
+You can change the interval to a more reasonable value, for example 15 seconds, with the `-n 15` parameter.
 Let's try using it to monitor another job.

 ```
 {{ site.remote.prompt }} {{ site.sched.submit.name }} {{ site.sched.submit.options }} example-job.sh
-{{ site.remote.prompt }} watch -n 60 {{ site.sched.status }} {{ site.sched.flag.user }}
+{{ site.remote.prompt }} watch -n 15 {{ site.sched.status }} {{ site.sched.flag.user }}
 ```
 {: .bash}

 You should see an auto-updating display of your job's status.
 When it finishes, it will disappear from the queue.
 Press `Ctrl-C` when you want to stop the `watch` command.

+> ## Where's the output?
+>
+> On the login node, this script printed output to the terminal -- but when we exit `watch`,
+> there's nothing.
+Where'd it go?
+>
+> Cluster job output is typically redirected to a file in the directory you launched it from.
+> Use `ls` to find and read the file.
+{: .discussion}

 ## Customising a job